Are you looking for ways to keep your children’s hearts full of gratitude this year? You’ll love these Thanksgiving

 - We are intentional about how we focus our minds.

 I’m excited to share this HUGE and totally FREE printable pack of gratitude printables (including a gratitude journal for kids) to help you create a focus on thanking and giving this year.
-It’s three of my favorite thankfulness activities wrapped into one sweet pack.
+It’s some of my favorite thankfulness activities wrapped into one sweet pack.

 Gratitude Journal for Kids (and yes, it’s free)

 I’m excited to share with you a brand new Thanksgiving printable pack to help you focus on those good things this fall.
 It includes an 8-page journal to record things we are thankful for.
 (Both junior and youth level writing lines are included to meet the skill levels of your children.)

 Each page has a theme to help children categorize things they are thankful for.
 I’ve found this to be incredibly helpful with children as they search deep for what to put on their list.
 The categories include being thankful for who God is, who He made us to be, what He created, His gifts, and His promises.
 There are also pages for your home, community, and world.

-In addition to the thankfulness journal, we have included a coloring page of Isaiah 63:7.
+In addition to the gratitude journal, we have included a coloring page of Isaiah 63:7.

 I’ve found that recording all the reasons to be thankful is one of the best ways to conquer the darkness when it threatens to steal our joy.
 But I’ve also found it valuable to go a step beyond.
 Included in the pack are cards you can print on cardstock, fill out, and give to others.
 The cards say, “I’m thankful for you because…”